-Using Fetch to Tranfer Files to the WWW.BC.EDU Web Server
+Using Fetch to Transfer Files

 - Connect to the BC network using VPN (Virtual Private Networking).
 If your computer hasn't been configured to use BC's VPN, visit our VPN Instructions Pages.

 - In the New Connection window, enter the following information about the Host Server, your User ID and your password:

 - In the Host box, type www.bc.edu

 - In the User ID box, type your BC username

 - In the Password box, type your BC password

 - In the Initial Folder box, type in the path to your web site's root folder.
 This will start with "/filer/bcedu/prod/data/" and will continue with the parts of your site's URL that you see in a brower.
 For example if your site were at: /offices/help/ you would add "offices/help" to your path to make: "/filer/bcedu/prod/data/offices/help".

 - Click on the heart shaped icon to create a shortcut for your BC website.
 In the dialog that opens, name the shortcut.
 This is the label for the link you'll select when you want to connect to your site.